What to Expect at Oath Ceremony?

 Check in at the Oath Ceremony

 On the day of the citizenship ceremony, the candidate for naturalization will check in at the venue.
 They will need to complete the YES or NO questionnaire on the Form N-445 and provide it before taking the oath.
 If YES to any of questionnaires, it might bring trouble to your oath citizenship oath.
-It is advisable to consult an immigration attorney if that’s the case.
+It is advisable to consult an immigration attorney in advance if that’s the case.

 Oath takers should also be sure to bring a second form of photo identification, such as a passport.
 Moreover, they should be prepared to comply with the security rules and procedures that are common in government facilities.